2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 2.1 Institutional Entry

-Institutions not only view RWA as a new investment track but are also attempting to utilize public chains as underlying technology to optimize capital operations and enhance operational efficiency.
-The entry of institutions will accelerate market maturity, promote the improvement of industry infrastructure, and further expand the digital boundaries of real-world assets.
+Institutions not only view RWA as a new investment track but are also attempting to leverage public chains as underlying technology to optimize capital operations and enhance operational efficiency.
+Institutional entry will accelerate market maturity, promote the improvement of industry infrastructure, and further expand the digital boundaries of real-world assets.

 Strategic Layout of Traditional Financial Giants